-Typical Reasons Why You May Have Received a Citation
+Typical Reasons Why You May Have Been Served with Citation

 - A Will is being offered for Probate and you are a necessary party to the proceeding.
 For example, if your mother’s will is being, you, as a child, are the next of kin, and the Court requires jurisdiction over you prior to proceeding with the probate of the Will.
 The Court wants to know whether you are consenting or objecting to the probate.

 - Somebody is seeking Letters of Administration, and you are a distributee.
 For example, if your parent died without a Will and your sibling is attempting to become the fiduciary of your parents’ estate, you, the Court requires jurisdiction over you prior to authorizing your sibling to act as fiduciary.
 The Court wants to know whether you are consenting or objecting to your sibling serving as a fiduciary.

 - Somebody is looking for an accounting and you are an interested party to the accounting.
 For example, if your sibling was previously the Executor of your parents’ estate and now wants to settle their affairs as Executor, the Court requires jurisdiction over you prior to approving of the accounting.
 The Court wants to know whether you, as a beneficiary of the estate, and as a person entitled to some of the money from the estate, are consenting or objecting to the accounting.

 - Somebody is looking for you to pay a claim and the Court wants to know whether or not you are going to pay it.
 For example, if a creditor wants to be paid for expenses that the creditor incurred on behalf of the Decedent and you are unwilling to make payment, then the Court requires jurisdiction over you prior to so ordering such payment.
 The Court needs to know whether you are consenting or objecting to the Creditor’s claim payment.